casibase/casibase-website/docs/stores/store-configuration.md

 ![Casibase-stores-view](/img/walkthrough-guides/casibase-stores-view.png)

+The store list shows many columns for AI configurations like model providers, embedding providers, and voice settings.
+If you're mainly using stores for file management, toggle "Hide chat" at the top of the list to simplify the view and show only the essentials: name, storage provider, and status.

 Now, you can use the store to store knowledge base data, convert text to vectors, and chat with the chatbot.

+When configuring your store, consider adding example questions that appear when users start a new chat.
+These suggestions help users discover what they can ask and get them started quickly.
+You can also configure which other stores this one should search through using the **Vector stores** field - useful when you want one store to pull knowledge from multiple sources.

 ### Vector Stores